 You can also go camping near the farms of Langza village.

 However, the only source of irrigation for farming at Langza is still the water of streams originating at Chau Chau Kang Nilda peak.
-If unfortunately, there is lesser snowfall during winter, it directly impacts the creation of water streams and hence the farming output.
-Beneath all the beauty lies the extremely difficult living conditions.
+If, unfortunately, there is lesser snowfall during winter, it directly impacts the creation of water streams and hence the farming output.
+Beneath all the beauty lies the challenging living conditions.

 Agriculture is now the main occupation of Langza village.
 People depend on it for their food as well as a source of income.
 Now tourism is developing in the region and has also added to the income of residents.
 However, livestock rearing and farming are still the key occupations.

 Night Photography at Langza